 Last, but certainly not least is fostering the love of learning.
 This starts with adults modeling how a life-long learner thinks and behaves.
 Long gone are the days of teachers having all the answers.
 Part of fostering a growth mindset is presenting questioning, searching and struggling through challenges and curiosities of learning!
 Students need to be provided with genuine experiences and given opportunities to solve their own problems with guided support.
 Creating a secure and safe environment provides the foundation to allow students to focus on this process.
 Actively listening and providing strategic questioning empowers students to find their own answers.
 Also, offering new perspectives guides students through the process.

 Some of the programs that are being implemented at PLES help in building those trusting relationships, collaborative efforts and honing problem-solving skills.

 1. This year, PLES will use a Responsive Classroom approach in order to help build those trusting relationships between staff and students.
 This includes a morning meeting where students get to greet, share, do an activity and read a morning message every day.
 We also use a closing meeting to check on how the student's day went.
 We feel this helps to build relationships and engage our students.

-5. Path2Empathy, a curriculum created by our district's Middle School Counselor's, is used at PLES during the months of January and February.
+4. Empathy is taught at PLES during the months of January and February.
 During this time, students learn about what Empathy means through lessons and grades 2-6 are able to interview different groups of people (family members, school personnel, community members, each other or middle school students).
-This a collaborative effort that is a great learning experience for the students and a lot of fun for everyone.
+This is a collaborative effort that is a great learning experience for the students and a lot of fun for everyone.